-Restructuring and Impairment (Gains) Charges: Pursuant to an approved plan, we record severance costs when an employee has been notified, unless the employee provides future service, in which case severance costs are expensed ratably over the future service period.
+Restructuring (Gains) Charges: Pursuant to an approved plan, we record severance costs when an employee has been notified, unless the employee provides future service, in which case severance costs are expensed ratably over the future service period.
 Other restructuring costs are recognized when the liability is incurred.
 Costs associated with terminating a lease contract are recorded at the contract termination date, in accordance with contract terms, or on the cease-use date, net of estimated sublease income, if applicable.
 In determining the amount related to termination of a lease, various assumptions are used including the time period over which facilities will be vacant, expected sublease term and sublease rates.
 These assumptions may be adjusted upon the occurrence of future events.
 Asset impairment analyses resulting from restructuring events are performed in accordance with ASC subtopic 360-10, Property, Plant and Equipment.
 See the Property and Equipment and Long-lived Assets accounting policies above for further information on asset impairment charges.
-During the years ended December 31, 2016, 2015 and 2014 we recorded net restructuring and impairment gains of \$1.9 million, \$6.0 million (including amounts attributable to non-controlling interests of \$3.3 million) and \$1.3 million, respectively, related to our EIP.
-In addition, during the year ended December 31, 2014, we recorded a \$1.3 million impairment gain associated with the sale of a previously impaired quarry site.
+During the years ended December 31, 2017, 2016 and 2015 we recorded net restructuring gains of \$2.4 million, \$1.9 million and \$6.0 million (including amounts attributable to non-controlling interests of \$3.3 million), respectively, related to our EIP.